johncpolitte/NBA_Data_Analysis/README.md

 Based on the results of the t-test(pvalue=9.29810375725505e-10) I can reject the null hypothesis with 95% confidence.
 The average distance of FGA is larger in the modern era of basketball compared to the early 2000's.

 ### Missed opportunities in statistical testing
 There were a number of other statistical tests that I wanted to perform but I ran out of time.
-I would have liked to change the samples of the above tests to confirm my results.
+I would have liked to change the samples for the above tests.
 I also would have liked to use other statistics for my t-tests(Offensive Rating, FG%, TS%, and TO).

 I also wanted to perform some correlation tests to determine if certain statistics had a correlation to the number of wins a team had for a season